mvforell/python-fileserver/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-and the relevant section in your nginx config like this:
+And the relevant section in your nginx config like this:
 ```
 server {
         server_name ...;